Jungle-Bus/VapourTrail/README.md

 * import the osm.pbf file in the `docker/imposm/import/` directory
 * execute the post_process SQL file

+Run `make up-d` to run the services in detached mode.

 The tiles rendered by t-rex are available at `http://localhost:6767/`.

 The web front-end is available at `http://localhost:8082/vapour_trail.html`.

-**Troubleshooting**: If you don't see the name of the bus stops on the map or if the bus stop popups are empty, try to restart t-rex service: `docker-compose restart t-rex`
+**Troubleshooting**: If you don't see the name of the bus stops on the map after import or if the bus stop popups are empty, try to restart t-rex service: `docker-compose restart t-rex`

 ### Style Edition